Research

 Climate and human evolution

-Climate change has significantly influenced human evolution by driving adaptations and migration patterns.
+Climate has influenced human evolution by driving adaptations and migration patterns.
 As early humans encountered changes in environmental conditions, they either had to adapt to those new conditions or migrate to a more favorable location.
 This project explores the relationship between paleoecology/paleoclimate and human populations by combining climate modeling and statistical data analysis with archaeological data from hominin sites.
 My research explores the adaptability of our ancestors to shifting climates and diverse environments.
 This was my primary PhD research project and is part of an ongoing collaboration with the climate and life team at ICCP.